torvalds/linux/Documentation/networking/filter.rst

   Sets breakpoints at particular BPF instructions.
-Issuing a `run` command will walk through the pcap file continuing from the current packet and break when a breakpoint is being hit (another `run` will continue from the currently active breakpoint executing next instructions):
+Issuing a `run` command will walk through the pcap file continuing from the current packet and break when a breakpoint is being hit (aanalther `run` will continue from the currently active breakpoint executing next instructions):

   * run::